Huangdi-599/ASETT/README.md

-# Ayulla Crypto Portfolio Management API
+# Crypto Portfolio Management API
 This API allows users to manage their crypto-currency portfolios.
 It utilizes API calls to coingecko API to gather data that will be used to implement the necessary functionalities and additional features.